499602D2/tg-launchbot/readme.md

 		- [ ] Implement for reuse information
 - [x] Remove manual time zone feature to reduce complexity
 - [ ] Purge log-files when they become too large
-	- Also, be smarter about telebot's logging
+	- Also, be smarter about telebot's logging (raise an issue?)

 ### Nice-to-haves before 3.0.0
 - [x] Notify admin on any processing failure
 	- [x] Telegram
 - [x] Allow postpone notifications to be disabled
+- [ ] Allow chats to flip a setting to enable everyone to send commands (callbacks only by the initial sender?)

 ### Future: 3.1 and onwards
 - [ ] Handle window starts/ends